1solation/typescript-101/docs/common-types-readme.md

 // unknown type with above code in same file let value1: unknown;
-// the following operations are no longer considered type-correct (value1[0] would not be type-correct with the strictNullChecks option on) value1.trim(); // ERROR: Object is of type 'unkown' value1[0]; // ERROR: Object is of type 'unkown' value1.property.does.not.exist; // ERROR: Object is of type 'unkown' new value1(); // ERROR: Object is of type 'unkown'
+// the following operations are no longer considered type-correct (value1[0] would not be type-correct with the strictNullChecks option on) value1.trim(); // ERROR: Object is of type 'unknown' value1[0]; // ERROR: Object is of type 'unknown' value1.property.does.not.exist; // ERROR: Object is of type 'unknown' new value1(); // ERROR: Object is of type 'unknown'

 // unknown type pt2
 // set unknown type to default of null for this example